-We continue to evaluate our business to determine the potential need to realign our resources as we continue to transform our business in order to achieve desired cost savings in an increasingly competitive market.
+We continue to evaluate our business to determine the potential need to realign our resources as we continue to transform our business to achieve desired cost savings in an increasingly competitive market.
 In prior years, we have undertaken a series of steps to restructure our operations involving, among other things and depending on the year, reductions of our workforce, the relocation of our corporate headquarters and the reduction and outsourcing of manufacturing activities.
-We incurred restructuring charges of \$2.3 million, \$4.0 million and \$0.7 million in fiscal 2021, 2020 and 2019, respectively.
+We incurred restructuring charges of \$0.2 million, \$2.3 million and \$4.0 million in fiscal 2022, 2021 and 2020, respectively.